2nd Class City

 - Piped Water, Piped Sewar, E;ectric (AVEC) Refuse Collection, Landfill, Police, State Funded Public Safety Officer, VPSO Volunteer Fire/EMS, Public Safety Building, Roads, Heavy Equipment , Post Office (Federal Contract)

-- Air transport is most frequently used to reach the community.
-Regular and charter flights are available from Dillingham.
-The lighted, state-owned gravel airstrip is 3,281' long by 98' wide.
-Goods are lightered on a regular basis during the summer.
-Skiffs, ATVs, and snowmachines are the prevalent forms of local transportation.
+- Air transport is the most frequent mode of transportation used to reach the New Stuyahok.
+The state owns a lighted, gravel airstrip in New Stuyahok.
+Regular and charter flights are available from Dillingham and Anchorage.
+Barges are used to lighter goods to New Stuyahok on a regular basis during the summer.
+Skiffs, ATVs, and snowmobiles are the prevalent forms of local transportation.

 - State Ferry